Low libido affects 15-16% of men and more than double the amount of women.

 Generalized anxiety disorder, or GAD, often contributes to secondary sexual dysfunction.
 It is a frequent and overwhelming worry that the person has trouble controlling.

-GAD affects approximately 3.1% of the population in the U.S. This condition may be the reason for your decreased desire for sex.
+GAD specifically affects approximately 3.1% of the population in the U.S, but roughly 19% of the US population experience some type of anxiety disorder.
+Any anxiety disorder might be the reason for your decreased desire for sex.

 This occurs when your anxiety causes your body to become distracted from other sources of stimulation, such as sexual arousal.
 This relationship between libido and anxiety may result in women lacking clitoral stimulation while men may have difficulty becoming erect.